skblnw/mkfep/README.md

 Make sure you have the following files and directories in your working directory:

 - `md.gro` or `md.pdb`: Structure file of your system
-- `pdb2fep.py`: Script to generate GROMACS topology files
+- `pdb2fep.py`: Behind-the-scenes script to generate GROMACS topology files
 - `run`: Script to execute the simulation, largely depends on user's local envrionment
 - `mdp`: Directory containing MDP files for energy minimization, NVT equilibration, and MD production